Dealing With Winter Mold and Mildew Allergies

 Scrub the walls, floors, furniture and more with it.
 Just be sure not to saturate the items or area since too much moisture can aggravate the situation.

-Zeolite is a natural mineral that absorbs odor without a perfume or masking agent.
-It is non-toxic and lasts for about six months.
+Zeolite is a natural mineral that absorbs odor without a perfume or masking agent, non-toxic and lasts for about six months.
 Put zeolite in the problem area and it will start absorbing musty smells right away.

 In addition to lasting for six months, zeolite is also reusable!
 It is very simple to recharge this mineral.
 Just expose it to direct sunlight sunlight or put it into a two hundred and fifty degree oven for thirty minutes.
 Your zeolite’s odor absorbing abilities have been restored.